 Combination Inhaled Medicines

-Combination medicines combine two drugs and are inhaled.
-They include:
+Combination medicines combine two or three drugs and are inhaled.
+They include (list is not complete):

 - Albuterol and ipratropium (Combivent Respimat; Duoneb)